vatlab/vat-docs/content/Documentation/vtools Commands/import.md

     % vtools show format basic

-    A basic variant import/export format that import variants with four tab- delimited columns (chr, pos, ref, alt), and export variants, optional variant info fields and genotypes.
+    A basic variant import/export format that import variants with four tab-delimited columns (chr, pos, ref, alt), and export variants, optional variant info fields and genotypes.

     Columns:
       1                     chromosome
       2                     variant position, set --pos_adj to -1 to export variants in 0-based positions.
       3                     reference allele
       4                     alternative allele
       5                     Output variant info fields as one column 6                     genotype in numeric style
     Formatters are provided for fields: gt

     variant:
       chr                   Chromosome
       pos                   1-based position, set --pos_adj to 1 if input position is 0 based.
       ref                   Reference allele, '-' for insertion.
       alt                   Alternative allele, '-' for deletion.

     Format parameters:
-    chr_col               Column index for the chromosome field (default: 1) pos_col               Column index for the position field (default: 2) ref_col               Column index for the reference field (default: 3) alt_col               Column index for the alternative field (default: 4) pos_adj               Set to 1 to import variants with 0-based positions, or to -1 to export variants in 0-based positions. (default:0) fields                Fields to output, simple arithmetics are allowed (e.g. pos+1) but aggregation functions are not supported.
+      chr_col               Column index for the chromosome field (default: 1) pos_col               Column index for the position field (default: 2) ref_col               Column index for the reference field (default: 3) alt_col               Column index for the alternative field (default: 4) pos_adj               Set to 1 to import variants with 0-based positions, or to -1 to export variants in 0-based positions. (default: 0)
-                          (default: )
+      fields                Fields to output, simple arithmetics are allowed (e.g. pos+1) but aggregation functions are not supported. (default: )

 From the description, we can that format `basic` import variants from a text file, with fields `chr`, `pos`, `ref`, and `alt` import from columns 1, 2, 3 and 4.
 The input columns could be adjust by format parameters `chr_col`, `pos_col`, `ref_col`, and `alt_col`.
 This format assumes a 1-based position.
 If the input data uses 0-based position, parameter `pos_adj` can be used to adjust input. </details>